bokshi-gh/dotfiles/ssh/README.md

 - Located on your local machine in `~/.ssh/known_hosts`, this file stores the fingerprints of remote hosts you’ve connected to.
 It’s used to verify the identity of the server during future connections.

 ## 12. **SSH Config File**
+- Located on your local machine in `~/.ssh/config`.
 - Simplifies connecting to multiple hosts with specific configurations:
   ```txt
   Host *